tony-o/perl6-json-faster/README.md

 ##Benchmark vs JSON::Fast

 Why `JSON::Fast`?
 Because its `to-json` performance was roughly equivalent to the built-in.
+Why only 3 iterations?
+Because I'm impatient.

 ```
 Benchmark: